mmanela/diffplex/DiffPlex.Wpf.Demo/README.md

 This is a simple demo for `DiffPlex.Wpf` [library](../DiffPlex.Wpf).

-In `MainWindow.xaml` file you can see there are a `SideBySideDiffControl` control and a `InlineDiffControl` control.
+In `MainWindow.xaml` file you can see there are a `SideBySideDiffViewer` control and a `InlineDiffViewer` control.
 A button below controls which control displays.

 In `MainWindow.xaml.cs` file, we just set the `DiffModel` property of these controls above to get the textual diffs in UI.